TypeFunc/coq-intro/README.md

 ## Going further

-To go further and learn more about how to exploit Coq for theorem proving and functional programming, I highly recommend reading (and solving the exercises in) the first 5 or 6 chapters of the book, "Software Foundations."
+To go further and learn more about how to exploit Coq for theorem proving and functional programming, I highly recommend working through the exercises in the first 6 or 7 chapters of the book, "Software Foundations."

 This SF book is an outstanding resource.
 Not only is it well written and accessible, even to non-computer scientists, but also it's fun to read because